 Vision and Hearing Screenings are mandated by the state of Massachusetts to be done annually in grades K-5 as well as in one grade in middle school and one grade in high school.
-At SCEC, vision and hearing will be completed in the 7th grade.
-At the high school level, vision and hearing is completed in the 10th grade.
-Parents/Guardians will be notified of any deviations from normal that should be checked by a physician.
+At SCEC, vision and hearing will done in the 7th grade.
+At the high school, vision and hearing is done in the 10th grade.
+Parents will be notified of any deviations from normal that should be checked by a physician.